GregTroar/DXHunter/README.md

 The wizard collects:
 - Your callsign and Maidenhead grid locator
 - FlexRadio IP address (or leave empty for auto-discovery)
-- Log4OM SQLite database path
+- Logbook database path (Log4OM or Ham Radio Deluxe SQLite)
 - DX cluster servers (pre-filled with F4BPO Cluster and POTA Cluster)

 After completing the wizard, the application starts all services automatically and the dashboard loads.